Mesa, AZ/Formerly of Manti

 Kenneth served the Army Air Force at the tail end of WWII and in the Air Force in Korea where he flew 51 B-26 missions.
 He was awarded the Distinguished Flying Cross, the Air Medal with Seven Clusters and the Purple Heart.
 After his combat duty, Kenneth was among a number of Veteran USAF pilots selected to tour Air Force ROTC units.
 After leaving the Air Force, Kenneth spent most of the rest of his professional life as a commercial airline pilot.

-A Viewing will be held at Bunker’s Family Funeral Home at 3529 E University Dr, Mesa, AZ, Friday, July 13, 2018 from 6:00 pm to 8:00 pm.
+A viewing will be held at Bunker’s Family Funeral Home at 3529 E University Dr, Mesa, AZ, Friday, July 13, 2018 from 6:00 pm to 8:00 pm.
 The funeral services will be held in Manti, Utah where Kenneth and Susie spent most of their retirement years.
-The services will be Saturday, July 21, 10:00 am, at the Manti Tabernacle, 90 S Main St, Manti, UT.
+The services will be Saturday, July 21, 10:00 am at the Manti Tabernacle, 90 S Main St, Manti, UT.
+There will be a viewing held prior to services from 8:30-9:30 a.m.
+Interment will be in the Manti City Cemetery with Military Honors.
+Funeral Directors: Magleby Mortuary, Richfield, Salina and Manti.
+Online guestbook at www.maglebymortuary.com

 As a family we thank all those who have loved and served our husband, father, brother and son.
 He was and is an example of kindness, integrity and courage.
 We will miss him but look forward to seeing him again someday.